This week @ BBP &BBP Online! and Or the Transition out of Lockdown

-BBP CHURCH GENERAL NOTICE 24 MARCH 2020
+BBP CHURCH GENERAL NOTICE

-The church office is closed and staff are working from home.
+staff are also working from home.

 We will continue to pray that all in our community will cope with this new way of life, and be able to find new ways of being a faith community.
+We can do this!

 Things change daily and we will keep you informed.
 Please phone the office or come back here to see the website www.bbp.org.nz

 7.15-8.45pm Tuesday group at BBP online via Zoom.Contact Robert Cooze.